Written by Catherine D'Aversa - Published in The Lawyers Weekly Magazine

 Present yourself as a legal professional

-Striking out on your own as an independent law clerk or paralegal practitioner is challenging and exciting, but before you can really bid for client work you need to be able to display your areas of knowledge.
+Before you can market yourself as the "go to" paraprofessional, you need to establish your areas of expertise.
 Start by identifying your differentiators, so you have specific unique selling points that you can market to potential clients.
-These could include knowledge and experience in particular areas of law, skills or strengths that you possess, or an expertise you have developed along with a reputation for succeeding.
-Define yourself as a member of the legal teams you work with and dress and behave as a legal professional would.
+These could include knowledge and experience in particular areas of law, skills, technology or strengths that you possess, or an expertise you have developed along with a reputation for succeeding.
+Define yourself as a member of the legal teams you work with and present yourslef as a legal professional through appearance and communication.

 Niches are powerful, so developing your expertise in an area you are interested in or passionate about will give you an edge over your competition.
 Do this by: